mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 Execute the specified command with its output quoted or omitted, depending on the value of _quiet_ and the exit status of the command.

-If _quiet_ is `0`, output is always quoted; otherwise, output is quoted if the command returns a non-zero exit status.
+If _quiet_ is `0`, output is always quoted.
+Otherwise, output is quoted if the command returns a non-zero exit status.

 ```
 function foo () {